platypus27/inf1002_c/README.md

 - Sort categories

 ## How to display graph
-Set your own terminal's encoding to utf-8
+Set your own terminal's encoding to utf-8 (chcp 65001)

 ## How to Run
 1. gcc -o a.exe main.c src/*.c -lcomdlg32 -lwinmm